 Cheerleading: The Spirit Stick

 Beyond pom-poms, tumbling, and stunting, there exists within cheerleading a superstition.
 This superstition is about the spirit stick; it must NEVER touch the ground.
-If a squads spirit stick does touch the ground, it is considered very bad luckalthough the actual consequences are never really specified
+If a squads spirit stick does touch the ground, it is considered very bad luckalthough the actual consequences are never really specified its just bad.

 What exactly is a spirit stick?
 Its a cylindrical stick about 1.5 inches in diameter and 12 inches long.
 Often, it is decorated in the squads colors, but sometimes spirit sticks are given from one squad to another.
 At a National Cheerleaders Association (NCA) cheerleading summer camp a couple of years ago, certain squads were given spirit sticks as a result of having done particularly well on a given day.
 Squads were given spirit sticks based on how well they worked together as a team, how much team spirit they exhibited, stunting prowess, or other qualities.
 The spirit sticks were handed out at the end of the day, and it was crucial for team members to ensure their sticks safety until the next day, when the stick would have to be turned in and redistributed to another squad (or sometimes, it would be returned back to the squad it came from).